Confidence Guarantee - Read more

 What is the disadvantage of a safari in private game reserves?

-Staying at a private game reserve means that you enjoy a more luxurious stay, as these lodges are often 5-star and/or come with all inclusive – this is the case at, for example, the South African Sabi Sabi Private Game Reserve, where you are on safari in Sabi Sands Game Reserve in the Greater Kruger area, and Kariega Game Reserve, located in the Kariega Valley in Eastern Cape.
+Staying in a private game reserve is more luxurious, as these lodges are often five-star establishments and/or are all-inclusive – this applies to the Kapama Southern Camp in South Africa, where you go on safari in the Kapama Game Reserve in South Africa’s Limpopo province, and in the Kariega Game Reserve, which is located in the Kariega Valley in the Eastern Cape.

 The fact that it is more exclusive and luxurious to stay at private game reserves means it is also more expensive.
 The area is also smaller and the wildlife more limited than in the national parks.